Contact Us 1-800-596-4880

 Reconnection strategy

 When an operation in a Mule application fails to connect to an external server, the default behavior is for the operation to fail immediately and return a connectivity error.
 You can modify the default behavior by configuring the reconnection strategy for the operation.
-This attribute is not currently enabled in the configuration UI.
-Configure it in the XML editor.
 See Reconnect, Reconnect Forever, and Configuring the Reconnection Strategy in XML.

 No